CNES projects library

 U

-Syracuse 4
+Syracuse IV

-The Syracuse 4 programme intends to develop, sustain, build and orbit two geostationary satellites.
+The Syracuse IV programme intends to develop, sustain, build and orbit two geostationary satellites.

-The French defence procurement agency DGA has tasked the consortium of Airbus Defence & Space and Thales Alenia Space, the two Syracuse 4 prime contractors, with developing two types of satellite.
+The French defence procurement agency DGA has tasked the consortium of Airbus Defence & Space and Thales Alenia Space, the two Syracuse IV prime contractors, with developing two types of satellite.
 Airbus Defence & Space will be supplying a satellite built around its Eurostar 3000 all-electric spacecraft bus, while Thales Alenia Space is developing another all-electric satellite around its SpaceBus Neo 100 bus.